samuraraujo/Sonda/README.md

 ## Installation
 Sonda was implemented in Ruby.
 We recommend you install JRuby version of Ruby, using the RVM version manager.
-You find more information about RVM here:
+For more information about RVM, visit:

 https://rvm.io/